anthonywebb/arduino_light_game/README.md

 Setup
 -----------

-	Place LED's on pins 9-13 (see the blinking LED example for examples on hooking up an LED.
-	On pin 7 hook up a button.
+	Place LED's on pins 9-13 (see the blinking LED example for examples on hooking up an LED) On pin 7 hook up a button.
 	Copy and paste the code and send it up to the arduino.